belindamo/quartz/content/Axiomatic systems for clarity/Fiction/magic.md

 “I am not seeking money.
 I am seeking knowledge for knowledge,” Kal said.
 “I want to know about the creation of the world.”

-“You already know it.” he said.
+“You know it already.” he said.
 “Every child in Artheria has been taught the Creationary story.”

 “I’m not talking about what they teach us in school,” Kal said.
-She wondered if the seer already knew who she was – Kal would not be surprised.
+She wondered if the seer already knew who she was.
 “I know that the stories of Raj and Aja are false tales.
 I’ve done my own digging and there is no empirical evidence about their existence.”

-“Empirical,” he said.
+“Empirical,” he echoed.
 “How bold to speak the word.”

 “I know who you are and that empiricism is also important to you,” Kal said.
 “I have used it to test my own assumptions about the truth of the world.
 And I know that Artherian officials tell us everything but the truth.
 They feed us fables at the expense of our citizens’ long-term wellbeing.
 Our magic source dwindles yet there are no efforts to improve the nation.
 Nobles in power only want to keep power.
 I want to find the truth and share it with all.”